spinnaker/spinnaker.github.io/setup/install/providers/aws/index.md

 {% include toc %}

-### AWS Compute with the Spinnaker AWS Cloud Provider
+## AWS Compute with the Spinnaker AWS Cloud Provider
-The AWS Cloud Provider allows Spinnaker to release artifacts in some of the [AWS compute services](https://aws.amazon.com/products/compute/) with Spinnaker.
+The AWS Cloud Provider allows Spinnaker to release artifacts in some of the [AWS compute services](https://aws.amazon.com/products/compute/)

 There are several ways to configure the Amazon Web Services (AWS) Cloud Provider.
 Choose one or more based on your requirements: